Singular reduction modules of differential equations: Singular modules of vector fields for differential functions

-Substituting the expressions for the derivatives into~$L$, we obtain a differential function $\hat L$ depending only on $x$, $u$ and derivatives of~$u$ with respect to~$x_{p+1}$, \dots, $x_n$.
+Substituting the expressions for the $\mathcal Q$-principal derivatives up to order~$r$ into~$L$, we obtain a differential function~$\hat L$ depending only on $x$, $u$ and derivatives of~$u$ with respect to~$x_{p+1}$, \dots, $x_n$.
 We will call $\hat L$ a \emph{differential function associated with~$L$ on the manifold~$\smash{\mathcal Q_{\ssl r\ssr}}$}.
 The module~$Q$ is singular for the differential function~$L$ if and only if the order of $\hat L$ is less than~$r$.
-The co-order of singularity of~$Q$ equals the order of $\hat L$.
+The co-order of singularity of~$Q$ equals the order of~$\hat L$.
 The module~$Q$ is ultra-singular if and only if $\hat L\equiv0$.
+Therefore, we can take~$\hat L$ as~$\tilde L$.
 This shows that testing for an involutive module satisfying the rank condition to be singular for a differential function is indeed feasible in an entirely algorithmic way and can easily be included in existing programs for symbolic calculations of symmetries.

+\begin{example} We present particular singular modules, $Q$, for differential functions, $L$, associated with PDEs of physical relevance, $L=0$.